Full Moon, Dirty Hearts: Commercial performance

 Full Moon, Dirty Hearts entered the Billboard Top 200 in November 1993.
 It peaked at number 53 and lasted only five weeks in the charts.
 The album did perform better outside the States having charted at number 3 in the United Kingdom and number 4 in Australia, earning Gold certifications in both countries.
-The music video for "The Gift", featuring Gulf War and Holocaust footage, was banned by MTV, who bad previously been supportive of the group.
+The music video for "The Gift", featuring Gulf War and Holocaust footage, was banned by MTV, who had previously been supportive of the group.